 A: The School Board supports the use of portable classrooms for temporary and short term enrollment fluctuations.
-However, growth of an estimated 1100 additional students by 2023 would necessitate 46 additional portable structures to the current 34.
-These faculties are not conducive or physically suited to serve as permanent capacity solutions.
+However, growth of an estimated 1100 additional students by 2023 would necessitate 56 additional portable classrooms to the current 34.
+These facilities are not conducive or physically suited to serve as permanent capacity solutions.

 Q: If the bond measure passes, would any money from the election go to teacher or administrative salaries?

 A: No. This election is a capital referendum.
 Expenditures are specifically limited by law to construct new schools, renovate current facilities, or acquire property for additional district needs.

 Q: If the bond measure passes, given the fast-rising cost of construction, is this bond enough to complete all promised projects?